Tuition Scholarship Information

 What is the assistantship/fellowship application deadline?

 Most fellowships and assistantships are awarded for the academic year, which begins in August.
 Most departments make appointment decisions for the next academic year between February and April.
 Students interested in an assistantship or fellowship are strongly urged to contact the appropriate Director of Graduate Studies (DGS) no later than January 15 for the next academic year.
-Departments notify students of assistantship appointments and the Graduate School Fellowship Office notifies students of fellowship appointments.
+Departments notify students of assistantship appointments and the Graduate School Office of Finance, Funding, & Analtics notifies students of fellowship appointments.
 Announcements are generally made by May.

 Ethnically diverse students and women in under-represented areas applying for tuition scholarship and for a Lyman T. Johnson Fellowship are considered for spring, as well as academic year awards.
-For more information about these awards, see Fellowship Opportunities or call the Recruitment Office, (859) 257-4555.
+For more information about these awards, see our Fellowships Page or call the Office of Finance, Funding, & Analytics at (859) 257-3261.

 What is included in my tuition scholarship?

-Tuition scholarships include the standard tuition and fees; they do not include Johnson Center fees and health fees; nor do they include student specific fees, such as lab fees, course fees, program fees, music fees, distance learning course fees, or tuition charges above and beyond the standard graduate rate.
+Tuition scholarships include the standard graduate tuition, Johnson Center fees and health fees; they do not include student specific fees, such as lab fees, course fees, program fees, music fees, distance learning course fees, or tuition charges above and beyond the standard graduate rate.
 These additional fees are the responsibility of the student and will appear on your billing statement.
-Part time students are generally not charged the health fee, and you must request the health fee to be included on your bill at the Student Billing Services (18 Funkhouser Building) if you would like to use the Kentucky Clinic services.
+Part time students are generally not charged the student health fee, and you must request the health fee to be included on your bill at Student Account Services (18 Funkhouser Building) if you would like to use the Student Health Services.

-Tuition scholarships for full assistantships (20 hrs per week) cover the full standard tuition and fees, and tuition scholarships for half assistantships (10 hrs per week) cover half the standard tuition and fees, regardless of the course load (a student with a half assistantship taking 3 hrs worth of classes will receive a tuition scholarship for half the standard tuition and fees for 3 hrs).
+Tuition scholarships for full assistantships (20 hrs per week) cover the full standard graduate tuition, and tuition scholarships for half assistantships (10 hrs per week) cover half the standard graduate tuition, regardless of the course load (a student with a half assistantship taking 3 hrs worth of classes will receive a tuition scholarship for half the standard graduate tuition for 3 hrs).
+A tuition scholarship for the out of state portion of the cost of the 2 credit 767 dissertation course (post-Qualifying doctoral students) is only provided to students who are not receiving any assistantship or fellowship funding.

 Note: A half assistantship is equal to 10 hrs of work per week.
 An assistantship that requires 20 hrs per week but is only 1 semester (as opposed to a full-year assistantship) is still considered a full assistantship.